Certificate in Biomedical Informatics

 Data Science for Biomedical Informatics (BMIN 503).
+Fall semester; Tuesdays and Thursdays, 1:30-3pm.
 Course director: Blanca Himes, PhD.
-This course is offered in the fall semester, and we will use R and other freely available software to learn fundamental data science applied to a range of biomedical informatics topics, including those making use of health and genomic data.
+This course will use R and other freely available software to learn fundamental data science applied to a range of biomedical informatics topics, including those making use of health and genomic data.
 After completing this course, students will be able to retrieve and clean data, perform exploratory analyses, build models to answer scientific questions, and present visually appealing results to accompany data analyses; be familiar with various biomedical data types and resources related to them; and know how to create reproducible and easily shareable results with R and github.
 (This course has been offered in the past as EPID 600.)

 Special Topics in Biomedical and Health Informatics (BMIN 504).
+Spring semester; Mondays 5-8pm.
 Course director: Jason Moore.

 This course is designed to provide an in-depth look at four topics that are of essential importance in biomedical informatics.
 Each topic will be allotted four consecutive weeks in the class schedule, as four modules, with the intention that each module becomes its own “mini-course”.
 The topics for each module may rotate from semester to semester, based on these criteria:

 - Historical importance to the current field of biomedical informatics research and/or practice